PostHog/posthog.com/contents/tutorials/vue-surveys.md

 If you prefer to have complete control of your survey UI and logic, you can still use PostHog to keep track of and analyze your results.

-p
-First, create a Rating survey in PostHog like in option 1 above, except set the display mode to `API`.
+First, create a survey in PostHog like in option 1 above, except set `Presentation` to **API** (For this tutorial, we use a Net promoter score survey template).

 ![Custom survey set up](../images/tutorials/nextjs-surveys/create-api-survey.png)